szgooru/nucleus-auth-handlers/README.md

 TODO
 ----
+* Handle exception and create as  json object
 * Support to store the content, user profile repository urls in auth_client table
 * Authorize user - it will be used by auth-node based implementation of google connect, WSFED and SAML
 * Create user, Update user, get user